 - How do I set up my consultation?

 Our law firm offers legal services for victims across Texas who have sustained injuries in car accidents, truck accidents, slip and fall cases, and other personal injury incidents.
-To schedule a free consultation, contact us today at 713-850-8600.
+To schedule a free consultation, contact us today at 1(855) PRO-LAWYERS.

 What Will Happen During My Free Consultation?

 During the initial consultation, our primary concern is to help you determine if you have a legal claim for damages from the person who caused your accident.
-One of our personal injury lawyers will sit down with you to learn more about what happened.
+One of our team members will sit down with you to learn more about what happened.
 It is crucial that you provide as much information as possible during this meeting so we can make an informed decision on how to proceed.

 Any Relevant Documents